maarcotulio/AnkiAdd/README.md

 # Requirements

 You'll need to install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) add-on.
-Please make sure the port that has been used in the AnkiConnect is the same in the code and the link to the localhost and you are using node in version 20.17.0.
+Please make sure the port that has been used in the AnkiConnect is the same in the code and the link to the localhost.
 Otherwise, it's not going to work.
 If you want to be safe, make sure to be the same as the following image:

 ![image](https://github.com/user-attachments/assets/42cc058e-b777-49c3-8d36-e838b30efa88)